 Thus, you will get the duplicates removed automatically from your data set.

-2. Use Advanced Filter to Remove Duplicates and Keep the First Value
+2. Using Advanced Filter to Remove Duplicates and Keep the First Value

 You can use the advanced filter of Excel to eliminate duplicates by keeping the first value in your data set.
 Follow the steps below to do this.